forcewake/forcewake.github.io/_posts/2015-11-10-today-i-learned-protobuf-net-replacing-switch-js.md

 ---
 layout: today-i-learned-post
-title: "Today I Learned: Protobuf in Action and replacing switch statements in JS"
+title: "Today I Learned: Protobuf and replace switch in JS"
 description: "Short article about protobuf and how-to use Objects instead of the switch statement in javascript"
 category: til
 tags: [english, javascript, protobuf]